mantidproject/documents/Design/InstrumentViewer/Saving_Bin_Masks_From_Instrument_View.md

 ### Option2: Create equivalent workflow for bin masks as exists for detector masks

 The way detector masks are handled (at least for persisting to a file in the *Instrument View*) could be mimicked for bin masks.
-This means the algorithm and workspace infrastructure would be extended to be able to have bin information attached to a workspace and handle it accordingly in certain algorithms.
+This means the algorithm and workspace infrastructure would be extended to be able to have bin mask information attached to a workspace and handle it accordingly in certain algorithms.

 Requires: